Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • A checklist of essential gear you need as a first time snowshoer

-• Suggestions to upgrade your current winter gear
+• Suggestions to upgrade your current winter gear before winter hiking

 • The best gear options for your style of snowshoeing

-• A glimpse of the gear a seasoned snowshoer uses for safe, comfortable winter outings.
+• A glimpse of the gear a seasoned snowshoer uses for safe, comfortable winter outings

-Big decisions for snowshoeing
+Big decisions for snowshoers

 First big decision: where to snowshoe!